SarveshMina/GradeGuard/README.md

 func start

-By default, it listens at http://localhost:7071.
+By default, it listens on http://localhost:7071.

-	Note: If you see an error about missing modules, ensure your requirements.txt is correct and that you have installed all dependencies.

 Frontend Setup
 	1. Install Node.js dependencies: